 - A 60 watt incandescent light bulb will cost about $6.60 in energy per 1,000 hours.

 - A 60 watt equivalent CFL light bulb will cost about $1.43 in energy per 1,000 hours.

 - A 60 watt equivalent LED light bulb will likely cost less than $1.00 in energy per 1,000 hours.

-84. Get An Energy Audit From Your Electric Company – Most electric companies offer an amazing service for free that can save you thousands of dollars on your energy bills.
-This service is an energy audit, where an electric company representative will come out to your home and inspect it for energy leaks.
+Most electric companies offer an amazing service for free that can save you thousands of dollars on your energy bills.
+This service, called an energy audit, has an electric company representative come out to your home and inspect it for energy leaks.

 Between buying groceries, dining out and special occasions with big meals, food costs can really add up if you aren’t paying close attention to your budget.
 Use these tips and tricks to cut down on your food costs.